hariprasanths/synchly/README.md

 $ systemctl --user start synchly
 ```

-If the unit files are not there inside `/usr/local/lib/node_modules`, use `npm root -g` to check get the global installation root path and copy the unit files from there.
+If the unit files are not there inside `/usr/local/lib/node_modules`, use `npm root -g` to get the global installation root path and copy the unit files from there.
 The `WorkingDirectory` field in the `synchly.service` unit file also needs to be changed, if the global installation root path is different from `/usr/local/lib/node_modules`.

 ### If installed using yarn: